cutelyaware/LassieBot/README.md

-     If you have "Off when charging" checked and set the Hours spinner to 0, it goes into an unfriendly cpu-consuming loop, continually calling reschedule() and then going off immedietely.
+     If you have "Off when charging" checked and set the Hours spinner to 0, it goes into an unfriendly cpu-consuming loop, continually calling reschedule() and then going off immediately.

 ==========================================================================